 Opinions.
 Everyone has them on topics wide ranging from topic to topic.
 Everyone is entitled to have opinions and to express them, too, but expressing them in an unguarded or thoughtless way can land you in hot water, either with your boss or with your family and friends.
 Here are some tips and tricks for expressing your thoughts in a way that won't damage work or personal relationships.

 Sometimes, avoiding a conflict based on your opinion is as simple as making sure everyone knows your opinion is merely that - your opinion - and being clear about what you mean.
-Consider, for example, the statement: "Those sliding shower doors and enclosures were defected."
+Consider, for example, the statement: "Those air conditioning installation in London Ontario repairmen were unprofessional."
 Saying this could hurt the reputation of the company and damage their business if you spread it around.
 Instead, you might say: "I think that sliding shower doors were defected, however Shower Door Canada rectified the situation immediately."
 This qualifies your statement and makes it clear that others may still benefit from buying bathroom enclosures from them.

 It's always a good idea to think before you voice an opinion, because sometimes having certain people hear it is not a good idea.
 Saying that you think billboard marketing is immoral around your boss at an firm can get you fired.
 Saying it at home to your friends or relatives is just a way of blowing off steam.
 If your opinions are inflammatory, avoid voicing them in a situation you know could become volatile (such as saying Star Trek is lame at a science fiction convention).

 Many people do not realize that their internet and social media postings are not private conversations among friends but are in fact as public as if you painted them on a billboard.
 Therefore it is never a good idea to complain about your job online in your blogs or on your Facebook, as it can get back to your boss.
 Likewise with posting insults and inflammatory opinions, unless the site you're on can guarantee your anonymity.